GauravNodeJs/ORGNAIZATION/README.md

   ## USER ORGNAIZATION UPDATE : PUT API -- localhost:3000/org/list/update/:id
 * Here you can update your orgnaization
 * a. you have to fill orgnaization name which is optional
-* you have to fill address which is optional if you entered any field then all field will required
+* you have to fill address which is optional if you entered any field then all field will required after updation of current orgnaization it will be active
 * 1. you have to fill addressLine1 which is required
 * 2. you have to fill addressLine1 which is optional
 * 3. you have to fill city which is required